-This post briefly introduces the Aotearoa NZ Catastrophe Resilience Project (NZCat), our team including exciting new hire Dr Ben Payne and contributor Sam Ragnarsson, and outlines the aims, methods, and timeline of the project.
+This post introduces the Aotearoa NZ Catastrophe Resilience Project (NZCat), and outlines the aims, methods, and results of the project.
+You can read a range of project blogs here.

 Update Feb 2023: We have completed our NZ and Nuclear War/Winter Workshop.